Power Spectra of JWST Images of Local Galaxies: Searching for Disk Thickness: Discussion

 For the closer galaxies, NGC 5236, NGC 4449 and NGC 5068, we should be able to resolve and distinguish a kink in the PS if it occurs at the disk thickness, which may range from $\sim200$ pc for the spiral galaxy NGC 5236 to much larger values such as $\sim400$ pc for the dwarfs.
 This dwarf thickness corresponds to an intrinsic ratio of axis of $q_0=0.44\pm0.20$ \citep{johnson17} for a kpc-scale disk.
 Note that the separations between the blue lines in the images of these three galaxies are all about 1 kpc (see figure captions).
-Nevertheless, we do not see any obvious and systematic kinks in the 50-PS averages.
+Nevertheless, we do not see any obvious and systematic kinks in the 50-PS averages (with the exception of a possible PS feature at 80 pc scale in the northern region of NGC 4449 observed at $7.7\mu$m; see Figs. \ref{fig:4449_thresholds} and \ref{fig:4449_thresholds_major}).
 The reason for this lack of an obvious kink could be that the PS varies too much from region to region.
 Extreme variations are partly the result of individual bright sources, which flatten the PS by dominating any fainter, possibly correlated structures from turbulence.
 Variations are also the result of the exponential disk profile, which steepens the PS because of its large scale in scans near the galaxy centers.

+In Sections \ref{sect:lowI} and \ref{sect:azimuthal} we attempted to overcome these problems by limiting the scans to the $\sim5$\% with the lowest intensity peaks and by considering intensity scans in azimuth.
+There was still no obvious indicator of a disk thickness, although there was sometimes a smooth steepening of the slope toward higher $k/k_0$.